 It’s basically an electric appliance, versatile enough to help you prepare almost all types of foods in a lot of ways.
 Whether you’re talking about shredding, chopping or even mixing a dough, a food processor is a perfect catalyst to do your job as if it’s a walk in the park.
 So, the task that would take 30 mins to cover, you can do it in 10 minutes.

 A food processor comes with four major parts.
-There’s a base, a set of blades which you can remove any time, a lid and a clear plastic body.
+There’s a base, a set of blades that you can remove any time, a lid, and a clear plastic body.
 You can find the pulse controls and the speed right on the bases.

 Usually, food processors are wider and spacious in shape.
 In fact, they’ve more space than blenders.
 As a result, it allows you to accommodate larger recipes.
 The lid comes with tall feed chutes.
 For which, you can add ingredients as you mix things up.